mrbhanukab/Facebook-Backupper/ReadMe.md

 # Facebook Album Downloader

 This Python script uses Selenium and BeautifulSoup to download Facebook albums.
+The script was originally created to backup the latest 60 albums from the [old ICPS Facebook page](https://www.facebook.com/isipathanaphotography) to a [new page](https://www.facebook.com/profile.php?id=100092021438896).

 ## Prerequisites